agude/agude.github.io/_drafts/2020-02-10-my_sons_language_development_comparison.md

 (unsurprisingly) **huge nerds** so we wrote down each new word they learned so we could explore how they learned language.
-I wrote [a post focusing on Theo's language development][theo_post] and [another post focusing on Cory's language development][cory_post]; this month I will compare their development.
+I wrote [a post focusing on Theo's language development][theo_post] and [another post focusing on Cory's language development][cory_post]; this month I compare them.

 [theo_post]: {% post_url 2018-09-30-my_sons_words %}
 [cory_post]: {% post_url 2020-01-30-my_second_sons_words %}

 ## The Data

-The data was collected by my wife and I trying attempting to identify when the boys had learned a new word and writing it down.
-This is error prone, but we hope most of the errors cancel out.
+The data was collected by my wife and I attempting to identify when the boys had learned a new word and writing it down.
 The most common error is writing down words they boy do not yet really know.
-This would lead to an increase in the number of words known at any time in the data.
-I discuss data collection in a little more depth in [Theo's data section][theo_post_data] and [Cory's data section][cory_post_data].
+This would lead to an increase in the number of words known at any time in the data; still the difference between the boys should be unaffected as the error pushes the data in the same direction for both of them.

+I discuss data collection in more depth in [Theo's data section][theo_post_data] and [Cory's data section][cory_post_data].
+You can find the Jupyter notebook used to perform this analysis [here][notebook] ([rendered on Github][rendered]).
+The data can be found [here][data].

 [theo_post_data]: {% post_url 2018-09-30-my_sons_words %}#the-data
 [cory_post_data]: {% post_url 2020-01-30-my_second_sons_words %}#the-data

-You can find the Jupyter notebook used to perform this analysis [here][notebook] ([rendered on Github][rendered]).
-The data can be found [here][data].

 {% capture notebook_uri %}{{ "Theo vs Cory words.ipynb" | uri_escape }}{% endcapture %}